 Fold the piece of paper in half so that you have a fold line down the middle of the paper.
 Decide how wide you want the base of your pot to be.

 In this example, I want my base to be 3 inches wide.
 So, measure and mark half the diameter of the base on either side of the folded line.
-This gives me two marking on the bottom of the piece of paper equal to the diameter of the pot.
+This gives me two marks on the bottom of the piece of paper equal to the diameter of the pot.

 I then make marks in the same place on the top edge of the paper.
 This enables me to draw a line from the bottom to the top of the piece of paper.
 I draw a line on either side of the middle fold line.
 These lines run parallel to the fold line along the middle of the paper.